home > html editors > microsoft publisher

 b.
 Click Insert > HTML Code Fragment

 c.
 A new Edit Code Fragment window will open.
 Paste the form HTML into the code (Edit > Paste, or CTRL+V, or Right Click and Select Paste).
-If you do not have your form code created and copied, please read this tutorial to learn how to do so.

 d.
 Click OK on the Edit HTML Code Fragment window.